mcervieri/pokeapp/README.md

 - Track their **Pokédex progress** (seen / caught per Pokémon)
 - **Favorite** Pokémon and write comments and ratings
 - Everything tied to a **user account** with JWT authentication

+This project is also documented as a **self-paced course** — every decision is explained, nothing is magic.

 ---